w3f/Grants-Program/applications/Substrate_Move_System_Pallet_2.md

     - `no_std` compatibility: Making it lightweight and suitable for use in Substrate runtimes.
     - `wasm32` target compatibility: Adapting all the VM’s different components to work efficiently and securely on the wasm32 target architecture.

-    We plan on creating and maintaining the fork in a manner that would allow us and the community to easily follow and track changes from the upstream, thus making the maintenance and change tracking to be much simpler.
+    We created the fork of Move VM in a manner that allow us and the community to easily follow and track changes from the upstream, thus making the maintenance and change tracking to be much simpler.

-    At the time of writing this application, we suspect that this will be needed because this is what also Pontem had to do to support it in their version.
-This will be further researched and assessed during the first milestone.

 2. **Move VM system pallet:**